 Consider Your Industry

 Traditional industries (finance, law, healthcare): Stick with Classic Chronological or Executive templates.
+For consulting and investment banking specifically, the Harvard resume template is the expected standard.
 These industries value conservatism and proven track records.

 Tech and startups: Modern Professional or Technical templates work well.
 These industries appreciate clean, contemporary design.